peterbbryan/TrumpSpeechAnalysis/README.md

 # Trump Speech Analysis
 Various and sundry natural language assessments of Donald Trump's speech patterns.
 Not intended to be consistent or complete: just some fun comparisons between corpora.
 Not appropriate for scientific application.
-Perfectly appropriate for mockery and
+Perfectly appropriate for presidential mockery.

 ![alt tag](http://www.capitolhillblue.com/wp-content/uploads/2015/12/122215donaldtrump.jpg)